Wenzhi-Ding/py_reminder/README.md

 ```

 ## Initial configuration
-**You will suggest to use a unimportant mail box to send messages**, since the password is going to store in plain text. (or if someone knows how to encrypt, please help!)
+**We strongly recommend to use an unimportant mailbox to send messages**, since the password is going to be stored in plain text.
+We're looking for ways to work around this - you're welcome to help!

-For the first time, you should specify configuration
+For the first time, you should specify configuration:
 ```python
 from py_reminder import config